yashV131/Midnight-Shift/README.md

 make a darboard to display stats such as (no of times slouched, hours spent on screen)<br>
 and analysis such as(most productive timke of day, overall productivity, blink frequency)

-Monthtly statistics -> use a database to store data Check how long one was productive with task completion rate and time spent by looking at the laptop
+Daily statistics -> use a database to store data
+Check how long one was productive with task completion rate and time spent by looking at the laptop

 Create a predictive model based on a trained dataset (trained on monthly stats?) to predict productvity (potentially show optimal variable values)